Built in trial.

 Completely Customizable

-Every dashboard is built for your case and your firm.
-Swap the interface to your firm's colors, put your caption and courtroom in the header, rename the issue tags, and change what appears on each juror card.
+Every dashboard is built for your case and your firm — your caption, your court's rules, your party labels (state, federal, or arbitration), your firm's colors.
 If you want it in there, it goes in there.

 One trial.